lufixSch/feed2podcast/README.md

 Next go to `http://127.0.0.1:3000/docs` (or `:8080` when using docker).
 Here you can build the Podcast feed using the `/api/feed/build` endpoint.
 The resulting URL can then be plugged into your Pod-Catcher and you are ready to go.

 > [!NOTE]
-> Depending on the speed of the TTS server you are using the first download of a Episode might take a while.
+> Depending on the speed of the TTS server you are using, the first download of an Episode might take a while.